 The Institute of Physics is a leading scientific society promoting physics.
 We are a charitable organisation with a worldwide membership of more than 50,000, working together to advance physics education, research and application.

 We engage with policy makers and the general public to develop awareness and understanding of the value of physics.
 Its publishing company, IOP Publishing, is a world leader in professional scientific communications and IOP Enterprises offers a high quality conference, training and entertainment venue in central London and has received the silver award from Green Business Tourism.

 IOP recognises its environmental responsibilities and is committed to contributing to the reduction of local, national and global environmental damage.
 IOP is therefore committed to maintaining an effective environmental management system based on the requirements of BS EN ISO 14001:2004 to reduce the environmental impact of its activities and promote environmental good practice.

-In light of the above, all areas of IOP’s operation are assessed to determine how they impact on the environment and necessary operational control measures are implemented to prevent pollution.
+In light of the above, all areas of IOP’s operations are assessed to determine how they impact on the environment and necessary operational control measures are implemented to mitigate adverse impacts.
 Specifically IOP is committed to:

-- implementing procedures to ensure that waste arisings are reduced, reused and recycle where feasible to do so
+- implementing procedures to ensure that waste arising from IOP activities are reduced, reused and recycled where feasible to do so;

 - committing the resources required to maintain all environmental policies, procedures and systems to continually improve environmental performance.

 This policy will be subject to change as the organisation develops and may be influenced by technological changes.
-It is designed to be a focal document to embed environmental commitments into IOP’s operations through heightened environmental awareness, encouraging staff to assess the environmental impact arising from their activities and seeking ways to control negative impacts and improve environmental performance.
+It is designed to be a focus for embedding environmental commitments into IOP’s operations through heightened environmental awareness, encouraging staff to assess the environmental impact arising from the activities and seeking ways to mitigate adverse impacts and improve environmental performance.